 Harmas de Fabre (Fabre Museum)

-What does every naturalist dream of?
-Living in an open-air laboratory, as close as possible to what he is studying - plants and wildlife.
-Jean-Henri Fabre accomplished that dream in 1879, by buying the Harmas property which today bears his name.
-Why not pay a visit?
+The dream of every naturalist?
+To live in an open-air laboratory, as close as possible to his or her object of study: fauna and flora.
+Jean-Henri Fabre fulfilled this dream in 1879, when he acquired the Harmas which today bears his name.
+Would you like to visit?

-Enclosed by a wall over 2 m high, the property is laid out as it was in the 19th century.
-You come in through the so-called “postman’s” gate used every day by Jean-Henri Fabre when he went plant collecting in the surrounding countryside.
-After you have visited the house, go out into the garden.
-There, you’ll find around 500 flowering species, as well as different varieties of Mediterranean shrubs and plants chosen by Fabre and his successors.
-There is also a pond, complete with two fountains, restored to its former glory by the naturalist to attract aquatic wildlife, such as dragonflies and midwife toads!
-All around you, marvel at at the large Banks rose garden, the forsythias and photinias, French marigolds and lilies, and a collection of typically Mediterranean plants like asphodels and santolina.
+Surrounded by a wall more than 2 metres high, the property is organised as it was in the 19th century.
+You will enter through the "postman's gate" used daily by Jean-Henri Fabre to go herb collecting in the surrounding countryside.
+After visiting the house, continue to the garden.
+Here you will find some 500 species, varieties of shrubs and Mediterranean plants chosen by Fabre and his successors.
+There is also a pond, with two fountains, restored by the naturalist to attract aquatic fauna, dragonflies and midwife toads!
+Looking around, admire the large Banks' rose, the forsythias and photinias, the marigolds and lilies, as well as a collection of typically Mediterranean plants such as asphodel and santolina.
 Further on, the atmosphere gets more exotic in front of a cluster of bamboos and other plants from the five continents.

-The orchard and vegetable garden, a faithful reconstruction of a Provencal kitchen garden in bygone days, is also worth a visit.
-Here you’ll find beds planted with herbs and medicinal plants, as well as heirloom vegetables.
-Also take a turn around the arboretum and admire the evergreen and kermes oak trees, Aleppo pines, pistachio trees, fig trees, smoke trees and sweet bay trees.
-There are also trees from distant shores, including the Atlas cedar and the pencil cactus, known for its dense wood and characteristic smell.
+The orchard and vegetable garden, a faithful reconstruction of a Provençal food garden from the past, is also worth a visit.
+It contains squares of aromatic and medicinal plants, as well as ancient vegetables.
+You can also make a detour to the arboretum, with its holm and kermes oaks, Aleppo pines, pistachio trees, fig trees, wig trees and bay trees.
+Trees from far away also make an appearance, including the Atlas cedar and the pencil tree, known for its dense wood and characteristic smell.

 Fabre at home

-The naturalist’s home, simple but beautifully made, reflects the entire life of the scientist is evoked.
-Take a look at the dining room, where every object is still in its place - the table where he shared his meals with his wife and children, the glass-fronted bookcase, the piano and harmonium on which Fabre composed the music to his Provencal poems, and family photos and trinkets.
-Set apart from the living rooms, the study is just as touching.
-Here, the scientist carried out his research and writing.
-It’s easy to imagine him sitting at this desk, writing the thousands of pages of his work, including Souvenirs entomologiques published throughout the world.
+In the naturalist's home, which is simple and beautifully designed, the entire life of the scientist is evoked.
+Take a look at the dining room, where every object is still in place: the table used for meals shared with his wife and children, the glazed bookcase, the piano and harmonium on which Fabre composed the music for his Provençal poems, family photos and knick-knacks.
+Set apart from the living rooms, the study is just as moving.
+The scientist used to do his research and writing here.
+How can we not imagine him sitting at this desk, writing the thousands of pages of his work, including the Entomological Memories published worldwide?

-Before you leave, take a look at the 1,300 items in the collections here.
-Don’t miss the two letters Darwin wrote to Fabre, or the herbarium the entomologist began to build up from the age of 18!
-The Museum has produced an inventory and database of his 82 papers, including 14,000 specimens, were carried out by the Museum.
-The Museum, which has been renovating the Harmas de Fabre since 2000, has also restored the 600 watercolour paintings of mushrooms painted by the property’s former owner.
+Before you leave, take a look at the 1,300 items in the collection here.
+Don't miss two letters from Darwin to Fabre, or the herbarium that the entomologist began to compile at the age of 18!
+The inventory and computer entry of its 82 bundles, grouping together 14,000 specimens, were carried out by the Museum.
+The Museum, which has been renovating the Harmas de Fabre since 2000, has also restored the 600 watercolours of mushrooms painted by the former owner.
 Budding naturalists, come and share the passion of a master!